Relevance vector machine

 In mathematics, a Relevance Vector Machine (RVM) is a machine learning technique that uses Bayesian inference to obtain parsimonious solutions for regression and probabilistic classification.
+A greedy optimisation procedure and thus fast version were subsequently developed.

 The RVM has an identical functional form to the support vector machine, but provides probabilistic classification.

 It is actually equivalent to a Gaussian process model with covariance function: